limsammy/guildroster/README.md

 ## Database Schema

-The application uses a relational database with the following core tables and relationships:
+The application uses a simplified character-focused relational database with the following core tables and relationships:

 ![Database Schema](schema.png)